MicrosoftDocs/Devices-docs/surface-hub/surface-hub-authenticator-app.md

 title: Sign in to Surface Hub with Microsoft Authenticator
-description: Use Microsoft Authenticator on your mobile device to sign in to Surface Hub. ms.prod: surface-hub ms.sitesec: library
+description: Use Microsoft Authenticator on your mobile device to sign in to Surface Hub. ms.prod: surface-hub

-author: dansimp
+author: coveminer
-ms.author: dansimp
+ms.author: hachidan
-ms.topic: article
+ms.topic: how-to
 ms.date: 08/28/2017
 ms.reviewer:
-manager: laurawi
+manager: frankbu
 localizationpriority: medium
 ---